Join or Sign In

 Episode 63

-Black homeowners still suffer from discriminatory practices and bias in real estate.
-James and Misty say they've filed a federal discrimination lawsuit after a real estate agent allegedly rejected their intention to buy condos based on their race.
+Keisha fears that racial discrimination will affect the actual value of her property; James and Misty say that they've filed a federal discrimination lawsuit, stating that a local real estate agent rejected their intent to buy condos based on their race;

 Episode 64